topran/withran.github.io/README.md

 # 💭 Thoughts on Drug Development

-It’s been bothering me lately how **resource-consuming** the whole process of drug development is.
-I love the evidence-based way things are done — and as a statistician, that’s basically why I have such a good job — but it still feels crazy that it takes **10–12 years on average** for a drug to go from discovery to approval [(American Pharmaceutical Review)](https://www.americanpharmaceuticalreview.com/Featured-Articles/594397-The-Lifecycle-from-Drug-Development-Through-Approval-Processes/#:~:text=The%20average%20lifecycle%20of%20drug,about%2010%20to%2012%20years.).
+It’s been bothering me lately how resource-consuming the whole process of drug development is.
+I love the evidence-based way things are done — and as a statistician, that’s basically why I have such a good job — but it still feels crazy that it takes 10–12 years on average for a drug to go from discovery to approval [(American Pharmaceutical Review)](https://www.americanpharmaceuticalreview.com/Featured-Articles/594397-The-Lifecycle-from-Drug-Development-Through-Approval-Processes/#:~:text=The%20average%20lifecycle%20of%20drug,about%2010%20to%2012%20years.).

-I grew up in **China**, where herbal medicine has a long history and a lot of treatments are passed down through generations.
+I grew up in China, where herbal medicine has a long history and a lot of treatments are passed down through generations.
 Sometimes it’s literally, “your grandma heard from her neighbor’s grandma that this herb works.”
-I respect that kind of shared experience — it’s part of our culture — but at the same time, it always made me uncomfortable that there isn’t **solid clinical validation** behind much of it.
+I respect that kind of shared experience — it’s part of our culture — but at the same time, it always made me uncomfortable that there isn’t solid clinical validation behind much of it.

 So I keep asking myself: how can we make the whole process better?
 No matter the starting point — traditional or modern — the goal is the same:
-**get effective treatments to people faster**, and **make information sharing and tracking more open and complete**.
+get effective treatments to people faster, and make information sharing and tracking more open and complete.

-Maybe the answer lies in using **real-world data**, **real-world evidence**, or **seamless trial designs**.
+Maybe the answer lies in using real-world data, data borrowing from existing knowledge, or seamless trial designs.
-I’ve been thinking and working a lot about **seamless design and data borrowing** lately, and it’s becoming a big focus for me.
+I’ve been thinking and working a lot about seamless design and data borrowing lately, and it’s becoming a big focus for me.

 📚 See my research work on [Google Scholar](https://scholar.google.com/citations?user=0c3orOgAAAAJ&hl=en).